-With more than 260,000 employees in all four corners of the globe, diversity is a daily reality for our Group.
+With more than 230,000 team members in all four corners of the globe, diversity is a daily reality for our Group.
 This ambition, which we want to take forward with you, forms part of a drive to be open, promote equality in the workplace and prevent discrimination, everywhere we operate.

 A long-standing and proactive approach

 Our Diversity ambition is structured around 4 priorities:

 - Richness of social, ethnic, racial and cultural diversity

 To make the transition from words to actions, a Diversity & Inclusion governance structure has been built around an international community that meets regularly to share best practices and roll out our Diversity & Inclusion Commitment at an operational level, wherever we are.